What is necrotizing fasciitis?

-- aeromonas hydrophila
+- Aeromonas hydrophila

 - E. coli

-- staphylococcus aureus
+- Staphylococcus aureus

 In addition to looking at your skin, your doctor may perform several tests to diagnose this condition.
-He or she may take a biopsy (a small sample) of the affected skin tissue for examination.
+They may take a biopsy, which is a small sample of the affected skin tissue for examination.

 Treatment begins with strong antibiotics.
 These are delivered directly into your veins.
-Unfortunately, the tissue decay means that the antibiotics might not be able to reach all of the infected areas.
+The tissue decay means that the antibiotics might not be able to reach all of the infected areas.
 As a result, it’s important for doctors to remove any dead tissue immediately.

 If you already have a wound, take good care of it.
 Change your bandages regularly or when they become wet or dirty.
 Don’t put yourself in situations where your wound could become contaminated.
 The